 Deter & Reduce Vole Populations with IPM (Integrated Pest Management)

 You can deter vole populations and re-infestation, especially voles that forage above ground, by making their habitat less suitable for them.
 Lawn and turf areas should be mowed regularly.
-Close mowing in the fall before snow arrives can reduce damage to the lawns.
+Close mowing in the fall before snow arrives can reduce damage to lawns.
 Remove weeds, heavy mulch, and dense vegetative cover surrounding the lawn areas.
-These things provide food and protection from predators and the environment.
-If you remove this protection, their numbers will decline.
+These things provide food for voles and protection from predators and the environment.
+If you remove their security and protection, their numbers will decline.

-Landscape fabric or plastic mulch that is placed around your shrubbery provides an inviting place for burrowing vole types.
-If removed then it may expose them to more predators.
+-Landscape fabric or plastic mulch that is placed around your shrubbery provides an inviting place for burrowing vole types.
+Removal will expose them to more predators.

-If you have vole problems in your vegetable garden, then don't leave leftover crops over winter.
+-To help deter vole problems in your vegetable garden, don't leave leftover crops over winter.